garden-io/garden/docs/reference/commands.md

 ### garden update-remote all

-**Update all remote sources and modules.**
+**Update all remote sources, actions and modules.**

 Examples:

-    garden update-remote all --parallel # update all remote sources and modules in the project in parallel mode garden update-remote all            # update all remote sources and modules in the project
+    garden update-remote all             # update all remote sources, actions and modules in the project garden update-remote all --parallel  # update all remote sources in the project in parallel mode

 #### Usage